lasrado-b/home-nas-omv/README.md

 - ✅ OpenMediaVault installed on USB to free full 1TB disk for storage
 - ✅ SMB/CIFS file sharing to Windows and Linux clients
 - ✅ SMART monitoring with weekly short and monthly long self-tests
-- ✅ Static IP setup for persistent network access
+- ✅ DHCP Reservation setup for persistent network access
 - ✅ Web interface customized with monitoring widgets
 - ✅ Lid-close behavior changed to keep NAS running
 - ✅ Drive mapped on Windows laptop as a persistent network drive